osu-katakuna/shiori/README.md

 # shiori!
 osu! game server emulator.
-This is an rewritten version of katakuna! that offers an faster, stabler and extensible experience while using it.
+This is an rewritten version of katakuna! that offers a faster, stabler and extensible experience while using it.

 ### Installation